+This step is made in five parts.
+Initially, we identify the design patterns in the software systems.
+We used DPDSS tool to identify them and stored the results obtained in a table.

-Exp1 and Exp2 in RAFTool.
-Once the design patterns and the God Class and Long Method bad smells were identified in the software projects, in the sequel, the pre-processing of these data was performed by running the Design Pattern Smell tool.
-In the third part, we apply the association rules on the data resulting from the pre-processing, and then, we identify the co-occurrences existing in the software systems.
-In the fourth part, we manually inspected the classes with co-occurrence, in order to identify the situations that favored the presence of this relation in such classes.
-In the fifth part, the data were analyzed in order to answer the research questions of this work.
+The second part aims to identify classes and methods that have the God Class or Long Method bad smells.
+To find them, we applied the logical expressions Exp1 and Exp2 in RAFTool.
+After to identify the design pattern instances and God Class and Long Method bad smells, in sequel, we performed the pre-processing of these data by running the Design Pattern Smell tool.

-3. RESULTS
+In the third part, we apply the association rules on the data resulting from the pre-processing, and then, we identify the co-occurrences existing in the systems.

+In the fourth part, we manually inspected the classes with co-occurrence to identify the situations that contributed the emergence of this relation in such classes.

+Finally, we analyzed the data to answer the research questions proposed.

+3 Results

-This section presents the results followed by the discussion of the presented study, as well as the answers to the proposed research questions.
+This section presents the results followed by the discussion of the presented study.
+We also answer, in this section, the proposed research questions.

-Tables 1 and 2 show the amount of classes and methods of the software systems with the bad smells God Class and Long Method, respectively.
-All systems, in some level, presented these bad smells.
+Tables 1 and 2 show the amount of classes and methods of the software systems with the God Class and Long Method bad smells, respectively.